-Let the cabbage marinate for 3-6 hours.
+Let the cabbage marinate for 3-6 hours, stirring occasionally to re-coat the cabbage.
 Doesn't matter if it is in the fridge or not, unless it goes overnight - but be careful if you leave it on the counter, and cover it, so fruit flies do not invade.

 If you want to make sure it has marinated long enough, taste it, to make sure the flavor is all the way through.

 Add mayo, a spoonful at a time, and stir it in.
 You'll know when it is creamy enough.

 Looks terrible, right?